dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 ---
 layout: post
 title: Developing Web Apps with ASP.NET Core 2.0 and React - Part 1
-description: "A practical tutorial showing how to setup and develop a modern web application based on ASP.NET Core 2.0 and React."
+description: "A practical tutorial showing how to setup and develop a modern Web application based on ASP.NET Core 2.0 and React."
 longdescription: <A LONG DESCRIPTION OF THE POST BETWEEN 230 AND 320 CHARACTERS>
 date: 2018-01-24 09:19
 category: Technical Guide, Microsoft, ASP Net Core